 There is nothing wrong with you.

-You are an incredibly powerful, resilient human being.
+You are an incredibly powerful, durable human being.

 Even better: you can learn to work with your unique body to help recover your sense of well-being.

-Each training session is an opportunity to play and learn with movement, yoga, and breathing techniques.
+Each training session is an opportunity to play and learn with movement, somatic skills, and breathing techniques.
 Sessions are tailored to you and your physical and emotional state.
 We might play with balance or balls, or spend some time on the yoga mat.
 As a trauma-informed yoga teacher, personal trainer, and coach, my job is to help you to tap into your body’s resources through movement.
-Together, we create a space that allows for a settling from the dysregulation associated with experiences related to trauma, stress and anxiety.

 - A sense of wholeness, integration and vitality.